About Me

 Question: And some of the poems hint at stories taking over and getting out of control …

 Answer: Yes, and that’s to be avoided at all costs.
-Your relationship to your story has to remain a truthful one, and that applies whether you’re making art about the situation you find yourself in or just living it.
+Your relationship with your story has to remain a truthful one, and that applies whether you’re making art about the situation you find yourself in or just living it.

 Question: Finally, you facilitate poetry writing groups in Bristol.
 If someone asked you what your ONE best tip for writing about a deeply personal issue, what would you tell them?

 Answer: I’d say … exploit the unique nature of poetry.
-It’s a collaborative art, so always leave space for the reader to bring with their own experience.
+It’s a collaborative art, so always leave space for the reader to bring their own experience.

 One way of doing this is to write ‘ghost’ poems – ones which convey your story without actually telling it, so that instead of splurging every last detail, you simply communicate the emotional truth of the matter.